cheeyeo/writeas_export/README.md

 **TODO:**

-  - Extract title & data
+  - Extract title & data (DONE)
-  - Save to Markdown file with the title as the name.
+  - Save to Markdown file with the title as the name.(DONE)
   - Save style-sheet.
+(FROM COLLECTION STRUCT???)

 ## Installation